mlflow/mlflow/docs/source/models.rst

 The MLflow plugin `azureml-mlflow <https://pypi.org/project/azureml-mlflow/>`_ can deploy models to Azure ML, either to Azure Kubernetes Service (AKS) or Azure Container Instances (ACI) for real-time serving.

-The resulting container image contains a web server that accepts the following data formats as input:
+The resulting deployment accepts the following data formats as input:

 * JSON-serialized pandas DataFrames in the ``split`` orientation.
 For example, ``data = pandas_df.to_json(orient='split')``.
 This format is specified using a ``Content-Type`` request header value of ``application/json``.

 Deployments can be generated using both the Python API or MLflow CLI.
-On both cases, a ``JSON`` configuration file has to be specified with the details of the deployment you want to achieve.
-If not indicated, then a default deployment is done using Azure Container Instances (ACI).
-You can check the full specification at `Deployment configuration schema <https://docs.microsoft.com/en-us/azure/machine-learning/reference-azure-machine-learning-cli#deployment-configuration-schema>`_.
-The deployment configuration file looks as follows:
+On both cases, a ``JSON`` configuration file can be indicated with the details of the deployment you want to achieve.
+If not indicated, then a default deployment is done using Azure Container Instances (ACI) and a minimal configuration.
+The full specification of this configuration file can be checked at `Deployment configuration schema <https://docs.microsoft.com/en-us/azure/machine-learning/reference-azure-machine-learning-cli#deployment-configuration-schema>`_.
+On both cases, you will also need the Azure ML MLFlow Tracking URI of your particular Azure ML Workspace where you want to deploy your model.
+You can obtain this URI in several ways:

+* In the `Azure ML portal <https://ml.azure.com>`_, in the upper right corner, clic on the name of the workspace and on the pop-up blade that will show-up, clic on ``View all properties in Azure Portal``.
+In the properties panel, you will see the value corresponding to ``MLflow tracking URI``.
+* Programmatically, using Azure ML SDK with the method `Woskspace.get_mlflow_tracking_uri() <https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.workspace.workspace?view=azure-ml-py#azureml-core-workspace-workspace-get-mlflow-tracking-uri>`_.
+If you are running inside Azure ML Compute, like for instance a Compute Instace, you can get this value also from the environment variable ``os.environ["MLFLOW_TRACKING_URI"]``.
+* Manually, for a given Subscription ID, Resource Group and Azure ML Workspace, the URI is as follows: ``azureml://eastus.api.azureml.ms/mlflow/v1.0/subscriptions/<SUBSCRIPTION_ID>/resourceGroups/<RESOURCE_GROUP_NAME>/providers/Microsoft.MachineLearningServices/workspaces/<WORKSPACE_NAME>``

-.. rubric:: For an ACI deployment
+.. rubric:: Configuration example for ACI deployment

 .. code-block:: json

     {
-      computeType: aci,
-      containerResourceRequirements:
+      "computeType": "aci",
+      "containerResourceRequirements:
       {
-        cpu: 1,
+        "cpu": 1,
-        memoryInGB: 1
+        "memoryInGB": 1
       },
-      location: eastus2,
+      "location": "eastus2",
     }

 Remarks:
  * If ``containerResourceRequirements`` is not indicated, a deployment with minimal compute configuration is applied (``cpu: 0.1`` and ``memory: 0.5``).
  * If ``location`` is not indicated, it defaults to the location of the workspace.

-.. rubric:: For an AKS deployment
+.. rubric:: Configuration example for an AKS deployment

 .. code-block:: json

     {
-      computeType: aks,
-      computeTargetName: aks-mlflow
+      "computeType": "aks",
+      "computeTargetName": "aks-mlflow"
     }

 Remarks: